 I agree Our site saves small pieces of text information (cookies) on your device in order to authenticate logins, deliver better content and provide statistical analysis.
 You can adjust your browser settings to prevent our site from using cookies, but doing so will prevent some aspects of the site from functioning properly.

 Settlements are the ultimate way to own a part of Golarion, but they’re not necessarily permanent features to the map.
 The River Kingdoms are littered with the remains of ancient civilizations, and leaders that aren’t managing their kingdoms might wake up one day to find themselves staring down an army of siege engines and attackers Hell-bent on their destruction.

 Settlement warfare is designed to:

 Disagreements between settlements (or between companies and settlements) can sometimes only be resolved on the battlefield.
-Settlements (or companies) can attack and capture other settlements by surrounding them with Siege Engines and Camps.
+Settlements (or companies) can attack and capture other settlements by neighboring them with Siege Engines and Camps.
 The ensuing siege first destroys any stockpiled bulk resources in the settlement's upkeep vault, and then steadily disables all the structures in the settlement.
 Once all the structures have been disabled, the settlement's owners will lose control of the settlement.
 At that point the settlement can be claimed by having 1 active holding and 2 active outposts in each neighboring hex.